 The moment my boyfriend snagged a cheap flight to Macau, I immediately reacted, “Macau again?!
 Why?”.
 We’ve been to Macau in 2012 and going there AGAIN didn’t quite appeal to me.
 I thought I’d regret visiting Macau again, but I guess, like LOVE, it is sweeter the second time around. *insert flying hearts here*

 But seriously, I truly enjoyed Macau so much more than expected.
 Why?
 Because we experienced a LOT of FUN activities there for FREE.
 Don’t be discouraged by Macau’s reputation as an expensive city because I tell you, it’s NOT!
-Read on to know the fun things you can do in Macau without spending a single dollar or peso.
+Read on to know the fun and free things to do in Macau without spending a single dollar or peso.

 Major hotels in Macau have free shuttle services to and from the airport, border gate or ferry terminal.
 It was already quite late when we arrived so there were no more free shuttles, but we hopped on one on our last day, from The Venetian to the airport.

 Free shuttle services usually run from 10:00 AM to 10:30 PM.
 Also, you don’t have to stay at one of the hotels to ride their free shuttles.
 Just hop on a shuttle at a hotel that’s near your location.

 2. Drop your luggage at any major hotel or casino